 Durability and Longevity of Pool Equipment

 Saltwater can be corrosive, which means that components of saltwater pools, such as heaters, pumps, and even pool linings, may degrade faster unless specifically designed to be salt-resistant.
+When shopping for equipment for a saltwater pool, look for components explicitly labeled “salt-rated” or “corrosion-resistant” — these are engineered with protective coatings that significantly extend their lifespan in saline environments.
 This could lead to higher replacement costs over the pool’s lifespan.

 Freshwater pools might not pose the same level of corrosion risk, but the chemical fluctuations can also wear out equipment over time.
 Each pool type requires careful management to maximize the longevity of its components, a vital factor in deciding fresh water pool vs salt water pool.